gloriakang/banana-phone/work/flu-0.md

 ### Bivariate and multivariate analyses

-An odds ratio is a measure of association between an exposure and an outcome.
-The OR represents the odds that an outcome will occur given a particular exposure, compared to the odds of the outcome occurring in the absence of that exposure.

-When a logistic regression is calculated, the regression coefficient (b1) is the estimated increase in the log odds of the outcome per unit increase in the value of the exposure.
-In other words, the exponential function of the regression coefficient (e^b1) is the odds ratio associated with a one-unit increase in the exposure.
+When a logistic regression is calculated, the regression coefficient (b1) is the estimated increase in the log odds of the outcome per unit increase in the value of the exposure; the exponential function of the regression coefficient (e^b1) is the odds ratio associated with a one-unit increase in the exposure.

-The 95% CI is used to estimate the precision of the OR.
-A large CI indicates a low level of precision of the OR, whereas a small CI indicates a higher precision of the OR.
-It is important to note however, that unlike the p value, the 95% CI does not report a measure’s statistical significance.
-In practice, the 95% CI is often used as a proxy for the presence of statistical significance if it does not overlap the null value (OR=1).
-Nevertheless, it would be inappropriate to interpret an OR with 95% CI that spans the null value as indicating evidence for lack of association between the exposure and outcome.